nazdridoy/ngpt/docs/usage/cli_usage.md

 ngpt -i --log chat.log --temperature 0.9

 # Shell command with no streaming
-ngpt --shell --no-stream "find all large files and create a report"
+ngpt --shell --display-mode no-stream "find all large files and create a report"

 # Git commit message with pretty formatting
-ngpt --gitcommsg --prettify
+ngpt --gitcommsg --display-mode prettify

 # Use a custom role with web search
 ngpt --role technical_writer --web-search "Write documentation for a REST API"